BV36/rockpaperscissors/README.md

 # rockpaperscissors
-a simple rock paper scissors game
+this program is a rock paper scissors game that is the game of our childhood.